wazuh/wazuh-documentation/source/upgrade-guide/index.rst

-The :doc:`compatibility-matrix/index` section explains compatibility requirements between components.
+Check the :doc:`compatibility-matrix/index` section to learn about the compatibility requirements between components.

-:doc:`legacy/index` describes the upgrading process from Wazuh 1.x and 2.x.
+For upgrades from Wazuh 1.x and 2.x, check the :doc:`legacy/index` guide.

 .. toctree::
    :maxdepth: 1